Lexicon

 AORIGINAL

 Disambiguation is gluing: local sense choices must agree on overlaps.
-When a term has multiple senses across contexts, the sheaf condition requires that wherever two contexts share a boundary, the sense assigned in each context must be compatible.
+When a term has multiple senses across contexts, the sheaf condition demands that wherever two contexts share a boundary, the sense assigned in each must be compatible.
 'Bank' means a financial institution in one context and a river feature in another — these senses need not agree because the contexts do not overlap.
-But if a context about 'bank erosion' and a context about 'bank regulation' both reference the same entity, the senses must be reconciled or the ambiguity must be explicitly surfaced.
-Sense gluing makes disambiguation a structural operation rather than a heuristic guess.
+But if a context about 'bank erosion' and a context about 'bank regulation' both reference the same entity, the senses must be reconciled or the ambiguity explicitly surfaced.
+Sense gluing makes disambiguation an operation governed by structure, not heuristic guesswork.

 Sheaf